Nicelab/wp-alkimia/readme.txt

  * Only one level horizontal drop-down menu support

 == Changelog ==

+= 1.1.2 =
+Change bottom widget placeholder from four colums to one columns

 = 1.1.1 =
 Various corrections based on WordPress theme review